Communication, Renegotiation and Coordination with Private Values: Model

 \paragraph{Pre-play communication}

-After learning their type, but before playing this coordination game, the two players each simultaneously send a publicly observable message from a finite set of messages $M$ (satisfying $4\leq\left|M\right|<\infty$), where $\Delta(M)$ is the set of all probability distributions over messages in $M$.
-We assume that messages are costless.
+After learning their type, but before playing this coordination game, the two players each simultaneously send a publicly observable message from a finite set of messages $M$ (satisfying $4\leq\left|M\right|<\infty$).
+We denote by $\Delta(M)$ the set of all probability distributions over messages in $M$.\footnote{Our results essentially remain the same if $M$ is countably infinite.
+The assumption of $\left|M\right| \geq 4$ implies that a single round of communication during the renegotiation stage can achieve a sufficient degree of communication for our main results to hold (see Section \ref{sec-CP}).
+Our results remain the same for $M=2$ if one allows the players during the renegotiation stage to either have two stages of communication or to rely on a (binary) sunspot.}$^,$\footnote{In Appendix \ref{subsec:Multiple-Rounds-of} we show that, communication-proof equilibria in coordination games are unaffected by the length (number of rounds) of communication (in contrast to the results in other setups of incomplete-information games; see, e.g., \citealp{aumann2003long}). {Moreover, our results remain the same even when transitioning from simultaneous to sequential communication, as long as players are allowed to observe a sunspot, which represents a public realization of a random variable.
+This is because the joint lotteries required to implement most communication-proof equilibria (with the exception of $\sigma_L$ and $\sigma_R$) necessitate either simultaneous communication or the presence of a sunspot.}} We assume that messages are costless.
 We call the game, so amended, the \emph{coordination game with communication} and denote it by $\langle\Gamma,M\rangle$.

 \paragraph{Strategies}